usds/website/documentation/2023-refresh/README.md

 This page will serve as the central collab and notes area for this effort.

-# What is our goal with this effort?
+# What are our goals?

-## Improve current site
+## Updates to existing website
+### Accessibility
-1. Achieve WCAG AA accessibility rating
+* Achieve WCAG AA accessibility rating
+* Language review for accessibility and inclusion
+* Create draft accessibility and inclusive content heuristics
+* Publish DEIA page and pdf

+### Usability
-1. Fix staging site deployment
+* Fix staging site deployment
-1. Fix tech debt

-Bonus
+* Improve usability of publishing process as much as possible while we stay with github as publisher
+* Make it more straightforward to add new content
+* Evaluate and reduce the risk of adding new content to improve confidence in using github

+### Security and monitoring
+* Add uptime monitoring
+* Upgrade from USWDS 2 to 3 and remove extraneous dependencies that are causing a minor security risk

+### Tech debt
+#### Definites
+* Add Docker to make development more easy
+* Update setup and running documentation
+* Bifurcate content deployments from underlying tech deployments

+#### Proposed
 * Upgrade underlying tech from Jekyll to Gatsby to reuse existing static site code

 ## Discovery sprint